TheOddler/aplai/report/report.md

 * Both puzzles require some search, as there are no known set of constraints that can solve any puzzle, and ECLiPSE has very nice support for this with very powerful propagation support.
 * The build-in array syntax gave a very natural way of reasoning about the constraints and specifying them.
 * The for-loop support gave a very nice way to specify constraints on the cells
-* The `ic` libary provided some very nice constraints (e.i. alldifferent)
+* The `ic` libary provided some very nice constraints (e.g. alldifferent)

 There are however also some drawbacks:

 * Some functions require grounded variables, and it is not always immediately clear which these are.
 ECLiPSe allows variables to have a domain, but Prolog doesn't always agree with this, which can be confusing at times.
 * The required running time of a program can vary greatly on only slight changes in the code.
-As there is no way, to our knowledge, to see the propagation that is happening, nor are there any profiling tools, it is very hard to optimize the constraints.
+As there is no way, to our knowledge, to see the propagation that is happening, nor are there any profiling tools, it is very hard to optimize and debug the constraints.

 **CHR** is much more basic than ECLiPSE.
 It requires much more to be hand-crafted.